Article · Field notes

 28 May 2026 8 min read

 I’ve run enough software projects to think I knew the shape of a project.
 Then we started renovating a cottage above the Balaton, and it went wrong in exactly the ways software goes wrong.
-I’d told myself building was a more honest kind of work than the abstract stuff I do all day, more grounded, harder to fake.
+I’d told myself building was a more grounded kind of work than the abstract stuff I do all day, harder to fake because the walls are right there.
 That was wishful.
 A renovation fails the same way a feature ships wrong, for the same reason, and my whole career should have warned me.

 What we asked for